suhancz/ansible-mailserver/README.md

       - domain.com
       - otherdomain.org
+    production: yes # boolean if we use production Let's Encrypt certificates
+    reset: no # boolean if mail data found on the server should be overwritten
-    production: yes # boolean if we use production Let's Encrypt certificates mariadb_backup_path # path to the MariaDB backups ldap_backup_path # path to the tarball containing LDAP backups opendkim_backup_path # path to the tarball containing OpenDKIM backups
+    forgotten_mariadb_root_password: yes # boolean if MariaDB root password should be reset mariadb_backup_path # path to the MariaDB backups ldap_backup_path # path to the tarball containing LDAP backups opendkim_backup_path # path to the tarball containing OpenDKIM backups